huggingface/huggingface-inference-toolkit/README.md

 ### Vertex AI Support

 The Hugging Face Inference Toolkit is also supported on Vertex AI, based on [Custom container requirements for prediction](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements).
-[Enviornment variables set by Vertex AI](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables) are automatically detected and used by the toolkit.
+[Environment variables set by Vertex AI](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables) are automatically detected and used by the toolkit.

 #### Local run with HF_MODEL_ID and HF_TASK